eclipse-symphony/symphony/docs/samples/configuration/conditional-activation/README.md

 #### Prior to Symphony configuration management

+A combination of templates and variables could be used along with a script to compile the final configuration object.

 `IS_PREMIUM_LINE` will be used in the template to toggle a section on if true, or off if false.

 ```json